Mahendran-Murugan/Multiplayer-Dashboard-Web-Sockets/README.md

-# Multiplayer Dashboard App
+# Multiplayer Dashboard Using WebScokets

-Welcome to the Multiplayer Dashboard App repository!
+Welcome to the Multiplayer Dashboard Using WebScokets repository!
 This project is a real-time multiplayer dashboard developed using WebSockets technology.
 It allows users to add players and display their information on a table, with data updated in real-time.

 ## Features